What is Foot-and-Mouth Disease (FMD)?

 In infected animals, FMD causes blisters which usually burst after a few days and the resultant sores generally clear up over a few weeks.
 During this time, animals have considerable difficulty in eating and walking.
 FMD therefore causes much suffering and loss in body condition.
 FMD also causes deaths in new born lambs, kids, calves and piglets, and damage to udder tissues leading to long-term loss of milk production.
 However, FMD is not usually fatal in healthy adult animals.

 If an FMD outbreak were to occur, our major export markets for meat, dairy product and possibly even wool would be closed to us immediately.
-This could devastate our livestock industries, our processing industries and rural communities.
-As the 2001 FMD outbreak in the UK demonstrated, an outbreak of FMD here would also have a significant effect on our tourism industry.
-It is estimated that a large multi-state outbreak of FMD could cost the Australian economy $AUD 51 billion in lost revenue over 10 years - which translates into a very large number of jobs lost and businesses shutting down.
+This could devastate livestock and processing industries, as well as rural communities.
+As the 2001 FMD outbreak in the UK demonstrated, an outbreak of FMD here would also have a significant effect on the tourism industry.
+It is estimated that a large multi-state outbreak of FMD could cost the Australian economy well over $AUD 80 billion in lost revenue over 10 years - which translates into a very large number of jobs lost and businesses shutting down.
 It is also estimated that the rural communities most directly affected could take up to ten years to recover from the effects of a FMD outbreak.

 What are the symptoms?